Translated by MATCHA

 10 Things You Should Know About Eating Out In Japan

-Japan's restaurants have some unique rules and manners that you won't find in other countries.
-We introduce some rules that will make your Japan trip smoother, from tipping rules to when to take off your shoes, and what to order at izakayas.
+Japan's restaurants have unique rules and manners that you won't find in other countries.
+We introduce guidelines that will make your Japan trip smoother, from tipping rules to when to take off your shoes, and what to order at izakayas.

 Written by Hiromasa Uematsu